Neuroendocrine Tumor of the Lung: Types of Treatment

 Somatostatin is a hormone in the body that controls the release of several other hormones, such as insulin and glucagon.
 Somatostatin analogs are drugs that are similar to somatostatin and are used to control the symptoms created by the hormones released by a NET, also called carcinoid syndrome.
 They may also slow the growth of a NET, although they do not generally shrink tumors.

 There are 2 somatostatin analogs used to treat NETs: octreotide and lanreotide.
-Neither of these medications has been approved by the U.S. Food and Drug Administration (FDA) for lung NETs, but when they are used, that use is based on how other NETs are treated.
+Neither of these medications has been approved by the U.S. Food and Drug Administration (FDA) for lung NETs, but when they are used, that use is based on how other NETs are treated, along with small studies conducted in people with lung NETs.
 Octreotide is available in 2 forms: short-acting is given under the skin (subcutaneously) and long-acting is given as an intramuscular (IM) injection.
 Short-acting is generally prescribed for people to control breakthrough symptoms of carcinoid syndrome.
 Lanreotide is given as a long-acting deep subcutaneous injection.
-The most common side effects are pain at the injection site, headache, high blood sugar levels, the development of gallstones, and mild digestive system upset, such as bloating, nausea, and changes in bowel movements.
-Ask your health care team about how side effects can be managed.

 Targeted therapy